ShrutisLegion/Sportify/README.md

 6) Book a court in advance.
 7) Player’s booking history.
 8) Add complexes to favorites.

-## Features to be Implemented
-1) Search a sports complex by its name and by a specific sport.
+9) Search a sports complex by its name and by a specific sport.
-2) Chat facility where users and sports complex authority can communicate.
+10) Chat facility where users and sports complex authority can communicate.
-3) Sort the list based on distance and rating
+11) Sort the list based on price and rating.
-4) Customers should be able to view nearby sports complexes.
-5) Notification prior to the time of booking (reminder).

 ## Libraries and APIs Used
 1) Glide Library: To fetch an image and load it to the image view.